WHAT IS SHAMATHA?

 “There´s nothing outside the scope of dharma”

 Retreat is a very dynamic, multilayered process, in which cultivating the qualities of the heart is as important as developing attention.
-It is a process of constant training to maintain awareness, of constant balancing and adapting your practice and methods in response to the moment in ever deepening and creative ways...
+It is a process of continuous training to maintain awareness, of constant balancing and adapting your practice and methods in response to the moment in ever deepening and creative ways...
 And it´s a process that requires deep commitment, utmost honesty with oneself, enthusiasm and grounded courage, which come from the heart´s motivation to become enlightened for the benefit of others.
 It is essential to have the guidance of a qualified guru, lama or teacher for an efficient, safe and succesful retreat.

 THE CHALLENGES OF SHAMATHA

-It is normal for yogis in intensive retreat to encounter obstacles and difficulties in their practice, which can be external (adversity in their environment) or internal (deeply uncomfortable and negative physical and mental experiences).
+It is normal for yogis in intensive retreat to encounter obstacles and difficulties in their practice, which can be external (adversity in their environment) or internal (deeply uncomfortable physical and mental experiences).
 It´s important to be aware that shamatha training is not always pleasant, smooth, peaceful...
 It can be quite the opposite, and it usually is!

 These experiences, "nyam" in Tibetan, are an inevitable part of shamatha practice, and although they appear negative, they are a sign of progress.